vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - **Tanzu Kubernetes Grid Instance -** A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.

-- **Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
+**Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
+Starting with TKG 2.3.0, [Tanzu Core CLI](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431) is now distributed separately from Tanzu Kubernetes Grid.
+For instructions on how to install the Tanzu CLI for use with Tanzu Kubernetes Grid, refer [Install the Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html)

 - **Bootstrap Machine -** The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
 This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it runs.
 This machine also houses a Harbor instance where all the required Tanzu Kubernetes Grid installation binaries are pushed.